Anthrocon/www/content/Events/stage-performances/index.md

 {{< img src="LUAU-6964.jpg" alt="An otter performing the guitar on Anthrocon's performance stage." hint="picture" attr="Hokuloa Luau" >}}
 {{< /columns >}}

-{{< center >}}## Apply to Perform at Anthrocon Tonight{{< /center >}}

-Anthrocon Tonight brings together a collection of some of the fandom’s finest talents on the same stage for an evening of fun.
-If you’re interested in participating in this year’s Anthrocon Tonight, applications will be available on this page from **May 27th through June 9th**.

-Anthrocon Tonight applications have now closed for 2024.
-Applicants will be contacted for further details if accepted.

 ***

 {{< center >}}## Stage Performance Policies and Rules{{< /center >}}